navlie.types.State¶

 a certain number of degrees of freedom (dof);

-methods that generalize addition and subtracting to to this object.
+plusandminusmethods that generalize addition and subtracting to to this object.

 Optionally, it is often useful to assign a timestamp (

-) to differentiate state instances from others.When implementing a new state type, you should inherit from this class as shown in the tutorial.
+stamp) and a label (state_id) to differentiate state instances from others.When implementing a new state type, you should inherit from this class as shown in the tutorial.

 Note